-Always fill in the information boxes on the form to describe how you meet the relevant descriptor for each activity, e.g. if you need supervision or assistance when you cook, say so and explain what help you need and why.
+Fill in the information boxes on the form to describe how you meet the relevant descriptor for each activity.
+For example, if you need supervision or assistance when you cook, say so and explain what help you need and why.
 What would happen if you did not have the supervision or assistance?

-We've created this factsheet you help you with filling in your PIP2 - 'How your disability affects you' form.
-It contains detailed advice on how to answer some of the questions on the form, and the criteria that the DWP will use to assess your case.
+We've created this PDF factsheet to help you with filling in your PIP2 - 'How your disability affects you' form (PDF).
+It has detailed advice on how to answer some of the questions on the form, and information on how the DWP will look at your case.